 Lawmaker's 'Nazi' remark over pipeline fight draws criticism

 HARRISBURG, Pa.
-(AP) — A Pennsylvania state lawmaker who opposes a natural gas liquids pipeline project in her neighborhood says she meant no harm when she said "nazis were just doing their jobs too" in response to complaints that protesters were preventing pipeline workers from doing their jobs.
+(AP) — A Pennsylvania state lawmaker who opposes a gas pipeline project says she meant no harm when she said "Nazis were just doing their jobs too" in response to complaints that protesters were preventing workers from doing their jobs.

 Friel's Saturday comment on Twitter responded to complaints by a pro-pipeline organization that pipeline opponents were blocking worksites.